MSc Physiotherapy (February Start)

 With our rigorous programme, you'll gain a deep understanding of the clinical sciences behind human movement and function, supported by state-of-the-art facilities like our anatomy room, assistive technology, and simulation suite.

 Here at UEA, you’ll join a unique inter-professional learning environment, studying alongside Occupational Therapy and Dietetics students to mirror the collaborative nature of healthcare.
-You’ll also be able to explore your passions through a Master’s dissertation project, guided by our expert faculty, on a topic that sparks your interest.
+You’ll also be able to explore your passions through a Master’s level project, guided by our expert faculty, on a topic that sparks your interest.
 We’re very proud of our innovative teaching methods and the passion and dedication of our staff.
 Our approach is creative, challenging and engaging, and our students consistently report that this course is both professionally enriching and personally transformative.

 Accreditations